 Oxfam Trailwalker is one of the most inspiring team challenges in the world.
 You and three mates will journey through 100km of bush trail within 48 hours.
-All states now offer alternate distances – 50km or 55km within 24 hours.
 It’s not a relay.
-Your team has to start together, stick together and finish together — it’s tough, but with the right training and attitude you’ll be amazed at what you can achieve.
+Your team has to start together, stick together and finish together — it’s tough, but with the right training and attitude, you’ll be amazed at what you can achieve.
 The feeling when you cross the finish line will be something you’ll never forget.

 Oxfam Trailwalker began in 1981 as a training exercise for the elite Queen’s Gurkha Signals Regiment in Hong Kong.
-It has since grown into one of the world’s ultimate team events with almost 200,000 people taking part and $140 million raised in support of Oxfam’s work.
+It has since grown into one of the world’s ultimate team events with over 250,000 people taking part and $165 million raised in support of Oxfam’s work.
 Oxfam Trailwalker takes place in India, New Zealand, Spain, Japan, France, UK, Ireland, Belgium, Germany, Hong Kong and Australia.
-Read more about Oxfam Trailwalker’s history in Australia and around the world.

-Each team must commit to raising a minimum fundraising amount to support Oxfam’s work around the world.
-By raising money for Oxfam Australia you will be making a tremendous difference to people’s lives.
+Each team must commit to raising $1600 to support Oxfam’s work around the world.
+By raising money for Oxfam Australia you will be making a tremendous difference in people’s lives.
 Fundraising for Oxfam is a rewarding experience and can also be great fun!

 Oxfam Trailwalker is a massive logistical exercise and each event needs around 700 volunteers to help make it happen.
-Volunteers work in various roles, from checkpoint co-ordinators and trail marshals to drivers and physiotherapists.
+Volunteers work in various roles, from checkpoint captains and trail marshals to couriers and physiotherapists.
 Their dedication, hard work and enthusiasm play a pivotal role in making Oxfam Trailwalker a success.
 Find out more about volunteering at Oxfam Trailwalker.

 Check out our FAQs for all preparation, fundraising and event information.